imdipo/imdipo/README.md

 <br>
 <li><b>Create Bot</b></li>
-I enjoy automation because it allows tasks to be handled efficiently.
-For now i interested with a Discord bot, because members can easily access the information they need without having to rely on or disturb others, creating a more seamless and chill experience. <br>
+<p margin-bottom: 25px; margin-top:25px;>I enjoy automation because it allows tasks to be handled efficiently.
+For now i interested with a Discord bot, because members can easily access the information they need without having to rely on or disturb others, creating a more seamless and chill experience.</p> <br>

 <a href="https://en.wikipedia.org/wiki/TypeScript">
     <img src="https://github.com/imdipo/gambar/blob/main/3/TypeScript.png" alt="TypeScript" width="75" height="75">